 Please indicate whether any of the following items apply to [Provider Name or FQHC/RHC Name]:

+The provider is not in network with any health plan for which the survey is being administered.

 The provider does not practice in [County].

 The provider is retired or for other reasons is no longer practicing.